 Here you will need to sign in and collect your volunteer lanyard and vest.
 You will then be introduced to your Area Leader who will provide you with a briefing on your role for the day, and answer any questions you may have.
 They will be your main point of contact for the day.

 Please be prepared for all weather conditions!
 Make sure you wear closed toe comfy footwear (i.e. runners) and black/dark clothing.

-Upon arrival you will be provided with an official LBC T-shirt and safety vest (safety vest to be returned at the completion of your shift).
+Upon arrival you will be provided with a safety vest (safety vest to be returned at the completion of your shift).